Comparison

 AppGenie vs FlutterFlow: which AI app builder fits your team?

 FlutterFlow is a low-code tool: Visual Flutter builder that generates Dart code, aimed at developers and agencies.
-AppGenie is an AI app builder that generates real app code for iOS, Android, and the web — from a plain-language prompt, with live preview and diff-aware iteration.
+AppGenie is an AI app builder for teams that want a structured multi-agent pipeline, diff-aware patching, generated code they own, and flat Pro pricing.

 TL;DR

-Choose AppGenie if you need AI-generated app code you own, with mobile-native output and a structured multi-agent pipeline.
+Choose AppGenie if you need AI-generated app code you own, with patch-safe iteration, mobile-native output, and predictable pricing.
 Choose FlutterFlow if you are already invested in flutter

 At a glance